 3.2.
 Raman Spectroscopy

 Raman spectra of gelatin hydrogels with ALP concentrations of 0, 1.25 and 2.5 mg/ml, electron irradiated at 40 kGy, following 6 days of enzymatic mineralization in CaGP, compared to electron beam-treated gelatin hydrogels without ALP stored in ddH2O for 6 days, are shown in Figure 2.
-Modification of hydrogels with ALP changed the appearance of the R spectra compared to the spectra of unmodified material.
+Modification of hydrogels with ALP changed the appearance of the Raman spectra compared to the spectra of unmodified material.
 High intensity bands at 957 cm-1 and 1000 cm-1, which are typical of PO43- groups, were detected for both gelatin samples containing ALP (1.25 and 2.5 mg/ml ALP in CaGP) while the spectra for the 0 mg/ml group were unremarkable, except for a relatively low intensity peak at ~1000 cm-1, typical of v3PO43- symmetric stretching modes.
 When the spectra of ALP concentrations from 1.25 to 2.5 mg/ml were compared, the intensity of the v1PO43- assigned band at 957 cm-1 approximately doubled [7].
 Bands at ~560 and ~609 cm-1 that correspond to v4PO43- bending modes also show an increase in intensity with mineralisation [8].
 Additional bands were detected at ~1243 and ~1446 cm-1, which are characteristic for Amide III groups [9] (specifically protein β-sheet and less-ordered structures) and protein CH2 deformation [10], respectively.
-Both bands are more intense 2.5 mg/ml compared to 1.25 mg/ml ALP samples.
+Both bands are more intense for 2.5 mg/ml ALP samples compared to 1.25 mg/ml ALP samples.
 Further bands characteristic of proline [11] and leucine [12] were detected at ~853 cm-1.